Prag8855/aab/content/guides/permanent-residence.md

 - [ ] **Translations**
     If your documents are not in German, bring translations.
 For certificates and official documents, bring [certified translations](/glossary/beglaubigte%20Übersetzung).
 They *sometimes* accept untranslated documents, but don't take the risk.
 Get translations from [Red Tape Translation](/out/red-tape-translation-certified) or [Lingoking](/out/lingoking).

+If you receive social benefits like *[[Kindergeld]]*, *Kinderzuschlag*, *Elterngeld*, *Betreuungsgeld* and other social benefits, you must bring...

+- [ ] **Proof of social benefits**
+    Bring certificates and other documents that prove that you receive those social benefits.[^57]

-In Berlin, these documents are optional, but they can help:
+In Berlin, these documents are optional:

 - [ ] **Language certificate** or **integration course certificate**
     This proves that you speak German.
 [Book a language test](https://www.testdaf.de/de/teilnehmende/mein-testdaf/testdaf-termine-und-anmeldung/) to get one.
 In Berlin, you don't need it.
 If you can answer questions in German during your *[[Ausländerbehörde]]* appointment, your German is good enough.[^3]

-If you receive social benefits like *[[Kindergeld]]*, *Kinderzuschlag*, *Elterngeld*, *Betreuungsgeld* and other social benefits, you must bring...

-- [ ] **Proof of social benefits**
-    Bring certificates and other documents that prove that you receive those social benefits.[^57]

 ### For employees